JDonnellyCodeInstitute/bespoke-brushwork/README.md

 - __The Enquire Page__

   - This page, form.html, will allow the user to make contact with the artist.
-  - The page is composed of a form which requires the user's contact information and that they input a description of the type of work they would like produced.
+  - The page is composed of a form which requires the user's contact information and that they input a description of the type of work they would like to be produced.

 ![Enquire](assets/images/readme/enquire.png)